 The Story of Urashima Tarō

 There once was a fisherman named Urashima Tarō who rescued a turtle.
 To repay him, the turtle said he would carry him on his back to the Dragon Palace beneath the sea.
-There, Princess Otohime would entertain him as his reward.
+There, as his reward, the beautiful Princess Otohime would entertain him.

-Urashima Tarō spent several days with the princess, but knew he had to return to his home on land.
-Sad to see him go, as a parting gift, Princess Otohime games him a jeweled box, but told him he must never open it.
+Urashima Tarō spent several pleasurable days with the princess.
+However, he knew he had to return to his home on land.
+When it came time for Urashima Tarō to leave, the weeping Princess Otohime gave him a jeweled box as a parting gift.
+However, she told him he must never open it.

-On his journey home on the turtle’s back, Urashima Tarō became board, and unable to contain his curiosity, he opened the jeweled box.
-When Urashima Tarō finally got back to his village, he learned that he had not been gone for just a few days, but that 100 years have passed, and he was now a very old man.
+Urashima Tarō turtle friend arrived to take him home.
+On the long journey, Urashima Tarō grew bored.
+Unable to contain his curiosity, he opened the jeweled box.
+When Urashima Tarō finally got back to his village, he learned that he had not been gone for just a few days.
+In fact, 100 years had passed, and he was now a very old man.

 Turtle Symbolism in China

-In China, turtles are also sacred animals who are symbols of longevity, wisdom, and wealth.
+In China, turtles are sacred animals who are symbols of longevity, wisdom, and wealth.
 For practioners of Feng Shui, placing a turtle statue near the front door protects your home from negative energy.
-In addition, placing a turtle behind your back in your office will help you to be more successful, as will placing one in the career section of your home or office, as represented in the placement on the bagua.
-Similarly, you can place a turtles in the health section of any room to bring health and vitality to inhabitants.
+In addition, placing a turtle behind your back in your office will help you to be more successful.
+Furthermore, placing a turtle in the career section of your home or office, as represented in the placement on the bagua, will bring professional rewards.
+You can also place a turtle in the health section of any room to bring health and vitality to inhabitants.

 Turtles in Taiwan